-An indoor rower is an exercise machine that simulates rowing a watercraft.
+An indoor rower (or rowing machine) is an exercise machine that simulates rowing a watercraft.
 Indoor rowing is an all-around excellent exercise.
 First of all, it’s a highly effective full-body exercise, but it’s also a low-impact workout.
 But it’s not easy – remember the last time you had to row a boat?

 Why?
 Here’s the reasons:

 - Full-body exercise – Indoor rowing requires effort from both your upper and lower body.
 With a lot of major muscle groups in use this is a tough workout.
 But you can pace yourself, such that this exercise will work for anyone – from novice to athlete.

 - Calorie burning efficiency – because it involves your whole body – you can burn a lot of calories – up to 377 in a 30-minute workout.
 This means efficiency – spend less time working out.

 - Low-impact – Indoor rowing involves no jarring impacts to the joints, and doesn’t require extreme mobility.
 For these reasons, this is an excellent cardiovascular and endurance workout for midlifers.
 It’s also great for people who aren’t quite ready for weight bearing exercise.
 And while it can cause some low back strain – using the right form can prevent this.

 - Serious aerobic workout – This is a great cardiovascular exercise, it gets your heart pumping and you’ll be breathing hard.
 Oxygen uptake will be through the roof.

 - Space efficiency – With the right machine, it takes a minimum of space – which means you can work out year-round, indoors – and away from the heat or the cold.

 The only real downside to rowing?
 It obviously requires specialized equipment – but we’ll discuss options for that.